 Portrayed by Brando, the character of Vito was actually a combination of a few mobsters.
 Like real-life mobster Joe Profaci, Vito had an olive oil business to serve as a front for his illegal activities and kept his circle small and intimate.
 Like Carlo Gambino, Vito had a reputation for being a modest, under-the-radar figure.
 However, the Godfather character is most similar to real-life mobster Frank Costello, who was strategic, reasonable and known as “The Prime Minister” of the mob because of his wise counsel.
 Like Costello, Vito used his diplomatic skills and his connections to influential businessmen and politicians to keep his power in place and also discouraged his underlings from getting involved in the narcotics business.

-READ More: How to Look Lovely
+READ More: How to Make a Taurus Man Miss You

 Johnny Fontane was inspired by Frank Sinatra